Local New Haven, CT Music Scene

 The University of New Haven offers a Bachelor's program for music industry courses.
 The coursework covers record companies, contracts, music marketing and merchandising, recording, publishing, copyright, concert planning, promotion and management.
 The program includes courses on music as an artform, including music theory and musicianship, as well as music history.
 Students who graduated from the program have wound up working for MTV, Sony and Universl.

-Sometimes the local scene has the most fun when they mix things up.
 Rock Lottery was a band contest held on August 24, 2013 at Cafe 9 following an August 9 drawing at Anna Liffey's.
 The bands were randomly thrown together and had two weeks to learn a few songs to play live.
 Sometimes this annual contest actually leads to contestants becoming real bands, which is what happened with Killer Kowalski a few years back.
 This year's line-up of entries included The Lost Riots, The Recordettes from New York City, Light Bulb Alley from Montreal and The Gene Gnomes.

 3Penny Chorus and Orchestra, based in New Haven, appeared on the season premiere of the NBC summer variety TV show America's Got Talent on June 4, 2013.
 The talent show featured four judges including Howard Stern and Howie Mandel.
 The chroral group did a rendition of the Carly Jepsen hit "Call Me Maybe" featuring 60 singers and musicians.